March 20, 2026

 Peano Axioms

-2. If n is a natural number, then the “next number after n” is also a natural number.
+2. If “n” is a natural number, then the “successor of n” is also a natural number.

-5. Only numbers defined by the above rules are natural numbers.
+5. Only those things determined by the above are natural numbers.

 Natural Numbers